‘Days Of Our Lives’ Weekly Preview Spoilers: Sami Brady Returns To Crash Eric & Nicole’s Wedding

 Sami and Nicole had a long history of bad blood.
 They’ve hurt each other too many times to count.
 However, when Sami attacks Nicole she’ll also be hurting her beloved brother Eric this time.

-Meanwhile, Sami being home in Salem is going to be a shock to her daughter, Allie (Lindsay Arnold), who is currently keeping shocking secret for her mother.
+Meanwhile, Sami being home in Salem is going to be a shock to her daughter, Allie (Lindsay Arnold), who is currently keeping stunning secret from her mother.

 Eric and Nicole's wedding is an event two decades in the making – and Sami is furious about it.
 Watch #DAYS, weekdays on @NBC. pic.twitter.com/G2iOXMGNbK